Getting Started

 Service fails to start

 There are various reasons that can cause the ServiceControl Windows Service fail to start.
-If a critical exception is thrown at service start up this is reported via an error message in the Application Windows Event Log.
-Additional information may also be present in the ServiceControl logs.
+Details can be found in the ServiceControl logs.

 When adding a ServiceControl instance the configured port number is checked to ensure it is available.
 This is not infallible though as another application or service that uses the same port may not be running at the time the service is added.